Install via Conda#

 bioconda channel) and nightly versions (

-Add channels for dependencies:
+Add some channels to find dependencies:

 conda config --add channels defaults conda config --add channels bioconda conda config --add channels conda-forge